 We are grateful for any suggestion and any kind of constructive feedback.
 This will help us improve our site.
 Send an email to email@example.com

 Teachers can easily create such exercises.
 You just have to register and purchase a license (See in menu: shop).

 How to create quickly a sub-world from the world of economics LinkNotions?

-- Create your LinkNotions account: request a free trial or buy a license
+- Create your LinkNotions account: for free (private use and for education) or buy a license (professional use)

 - In the world of economics, create a subject group containing the notions that you want to be included in the sub-world.

 - In the subject group, click “Export”.

 - The sub-world exists and you can use and modify it.

 If you want more information, please visit the edit mode.